 Managing a Poison Ivy, Poison Oak, or Poison Sumac Reaction

-If you think you may have come in contact with urushiol, the sap oil contained in these plants, wash the affected part of your skin.
-Do this within 15 minutes after contact, using water or a water-based liquid.
+If you think you may have come in contact with urushiol, the sap oil contained in these poison ivy, poison oak, and poison sumac plants, wash the affected part of your skin.
+Do this within 15 minutes after contact, using water or preferably, soap and water.
 Undress, and wash your clothes and gear as soon as you can.
 Be sure to wash any pet that was with you.
 Taking these steps can help prevent spreading sap oil to someone else.
+If you have a rash, but are not sure if it is from one of these plants, consul with your health care provider.

 Your skin may react to poison oak, poison ivy, and poison sumac within minutes to a few days after contact.
-You can’t stop the reaction.
+Once you have come into contact with these plants, you can’t stop the reaction.
 But you can take these steps to soothe the itching:

 Don’t scratch or scrub your rash, even if the itching is severe.
 Scratching can lead to infection.

-Use antihistamines that are taken by mouth.
+Use antihistamines that are taken by mouth (such as diphenhydramine or Benedryl).
 You can buy these at the drugstore.
+Talk to your doctor or pharmacist for more information on oral antihistamines.

-Use over-the-counter treatments on your skin, such as cortisone and compresses of Burow’s solution.
+Use over-the-counter treatments on your skin, such as cortisone, compresses of Burow’s solution, and calamine lotion.

 Your rash is severe.